satishliku/zelish/README.md

 Food Truck Facility Service

-Note:- Given CSV data is not proper, I create own csv format to do the assignment.
+Note:- Given CSV data is not proper, I create own csv format to do the assignment.please find the attached csv file from git or mail.

 /* Upload csv to DB */
    saveFoodTruckDetails() ---> upaload csv to save the details in db

 /* Csv Parsing */
-  csvParser()
+  csvParser() ---> Parsing csv given by user

-/* Fetch All Food Facility Trucks */ fetchAll()
+/* Fetch All Food Facility Trucks */ fetchAll() ---> Fetch All Food Truck List

-/*find By ExpirationDate Food Facility Trucks */ findByExpirationDate()
+/*find By ExpirationDate Food Facility Trucks */ findByExpirationDate() ---> To get the all Food Truck is not expired from current date

 /* Update Food Facility Trucks */
-updateFoodTruck()
+updateFoodTruck() ---> Upate the Food Truck Details

-/* Delete By Id Food Facility Trucks */ deleteFoodTruck()
+/* Delete By Id Food Facility Trucks */ deleteFoodTruck() ---> Delete the Food Truck by Id

-/* Fetch By Applicant Or FacilityType Or Status of Food Facility Trucks */ findByApplicantFacilityTypeStatus()
+/* Fetch By Applicant Or FacilityType Or Status of Food Facility Trucks */ findByApplicantFacilityTypeStatus() ---> Find list of Food Truck by Applicant or FacilityType or Status